buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 .. py:class:: buildbot.steps.shell.ShellCommand

 This is a useful base class for just about everything you might want to do during a build (except for the initial source checkout).
-It runs a single command in a child shell on the buildslave.
+It runs a single command in a child shell on the worker.
 All stdout/stderr is recorded into a :class:`LogFile`.
 The step usually finishes with a status of ``FAILURE`` if the command's exit code is non-zero, otherwise it has a status of ``SUCCESS``.